“Economic ignorance allows us to fall easy prey to political charlatans and demagogues.” ~ Dr. Walter Williams

 - in order to launch and maintain a product or service in the marketplace startup and working capital must be obtained.

-If you want to place a coined phrase on this process, trickle down is sometimes used, because like water, capital flows from places of sufficiency or even excess to those who have skills, products, or services that are sought after.
-Despite the efforts of the IMF to post their claims to the contrary, they owe their existence to the wealth produced by prosperous nations, primarily the United States.
+If you want to place a coined phrase on this process, “trickle down” is a poor representation of the entire process.
+It may be simplified to suggest capital flows from places of sufficiency or even excess, to those who have skills, products, or services that are sought after, but doesn’t necessarily come to those with little or no skill.
+Despite the efforts of the IMF to suggest the world doesn’t benefit from free market economics is disingenuous.
+To the contrary, they owe their existence to the wealth produced by prosperous nations, primarily the United States.

 What is the IMF?

-The IMF was created in 1945, with the goals of fostering global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world. the IMF is governed by and accountable to the 189 countries that make up its near-global membership.foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world.
+The IMF was created in 1945, with the goals of fostering global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world. the IMF is governed by and accountable to the 189 countries that make up its near-global membership.

 The IMF has had two recent disgraced leaders, Dominique Strauss-Kahn was charged with allegedly brutally attacking a New York hotel maid, Nafissatou Diallo on 14 May 2011.
 The charges were dismissed at the request of the prosecution which described serious doubts in Diallo’s credibility and inconclusive physical evidence.
 The physical evidence indicated a sexual encounter but did not prove use of force or non-consent.
 Strauss-Kahn admitted his liaison with Diallo was a moral fault and described it as “inappropriate” but that it did not involve violence, constraint or aggression.
 He said that Diallo had lied and that he had no intention of negotiating with her over a civil suit she had filed against him.
 The suit was later settled for an undisclosed amount, but subsequently reported to have been $1.5 million.